-The INA220 is a current shunt and power monitor with an I2C- or SMBUS-compatible interface.
-The INA220 monitors both shunt drop and supply voltage.
-A programmable calibration value, combined with an internal multiplier, enables direct readouts in amperes.
+The INA219 is a current shunt and power monitor with an I2C- or SMBUS-compatible interface.
+The device monitors both shunt voltage drop and bus supply voltage, with programmable conversion times and filtering.
+A programmable calibration value, combined with an internal multiplier, enables direct readouts of current in amperes.
 An additional multiplying register calculates power in watts.
 The I2C- or SMBUS-compatible interface features 16 programmable addresses.
-The separate shunt input on the INA220 allows it to be used in systems with low-side sensing.

-The INA220 is available in two grades: A and B. The B grade version has higher accuracy and higher precision specifications.
+The INA219 is available in two grades: A and B. The B grade version has higher accuracy and higher precision specifications.

-The INA220 senses across shunts on buses that can vary from 0 to 26 V, useful for low-side sensing or CPU power supplies.
-The device uses a single 3- to 5.5-V supply, drawing a maximum of 1 mA of supply current.
-The INA220 operates from -40°C to 125°C.
+The INA219 senses across shunts on buses that can vary from 0 to 26 V. The device uses a single 3- to 5.5-V supply, drawing a maximum of 1 mA of supply current.
+The INA219 operates from -40°C to 125°C.